DSVAE: Interpretable Disentangled Representation for Synthetic Speech Detection: Experimental Results

-Some of the previous methods proposed for disentanglement representation learning have argued that it is important to verify that feature vectors $\Vec{F}_\text{G}$ and $\Vec{F}_\text{D}$ do not overlap and are different to ensure robust disentanglement representation learning~\cite{wacv_disentangled_2022, eccv_disentagled_2020_generic}.
-This ensures that learned disentanglement representation are different from general speech representation.
-In ~\cref{fig:visualfgfd}, we verify that feature vectors $\Vec{F}_\text{G}$ and $\Vec{F}_\text{D}$ do not overlap and are different.
-This experiment shows that our model indeed learns disentangled representations different from general speech representation.
+Some of the previous methods proposed for disentanglement representation learning have argued that it is important to verify that feature vectors $\Vec{F}_\text{G}$ and $\Vec{F}_\text{D}$ do not overlap and are different to ensure robust disentangled representation learning~\cite{wacv_disentangled_2022, eccv_disentagled_2020_generic}.
+This ensures that learned disentangled representation are different from general speech representation.
+In ~\cref{fig:visualfgfd}, we show that feature vectors $\Vec{F}_\text{G}$ and $\Vec{F}_\text{D}$ do not overlap and are different.